 TheRide received a good response to the public surveys and 68% of respondents supported the Smart Growth Scenario.
 933 people responded to the online surveys or provided feedback during a public meeting.
+Results are shown in Figure 5.2.

-In response to public feedback, as well as extensive analysis of the costs and benefits of each scenario included in the Designing Alternative Futures report, TheRide's board approved a resolution to move ahead with the implementation of the Smart Growth Scenario as the Transit Master Plan.
+In response to public feedback, as well as extensive analysis of the costs and benefits of each scenario included in the Designing Alternative Futures report, TheRide's board approved a resolution to move ahead with the implementation of Scenario 3: Smart Growth as the Transit Master Plan.
+The content of the Smart Growth scenario is discussed in further detail through Chapter 6 of this report.